balzac-lang/balzac/docs/source/oracle.rst

 Oracle
 ----------------

+This example is part of the smart contracts presented in [AB+18POST]_.

 In many concrete scenarios one would like to make the execution of a contract depend on some real-world events, e.g. results of football matches for a betting contract, or feeds of flight delays for an insurance contract.
 However,